TOP Sports Activities

 Activities include baseball/T-ball, basketball, soccer, bowling and swimming, and art classes.
 City and county administrators have shown their continued commitment by extending the use of the city's facilities at no cost to the TOP Sports Activities.
 Additionally, parents of children and youth with disabilities have participated in the continuation of these leisure and recreation activities by co-directing the activities with personnel from the CPD.

-This project has provided activities during the last year to over 150 children and youth with disabilities and their families.
+This project has provided activities during the last year to more than 150 children and youth with disabilities and their families.

 CPD personnel continue to provide training to program directors, activity instructors, parents, and other appropriate individuals/groups in skills and methodologies to ensure fully inclusive experiences and accessible activities for children and youth with disabilities.
 Additionally, CPD staff assist with the identification of volunteers from USU and the community to assist the athletes with skill development and active participation.